 Derrick Craigie earned his BA in English from the University of New Hampshire and his MFA in Fiction Writing from SNHU’s low-residency program.
 He self-published his first novel, “Broken Justice,” and has been published in “Collective Fallout,” “The Tower Journal,” “Shroud,” and “Assignment.”
 He is currently working on his second novel and a novella.

-Craigie serves as Associate Dean of Faculty for Creative Writing and Literature at SNHU.
-He entered higher education administration 12 years ago, holding positions in admission, advising, and campus leadership at his previous institution.
-He has taught writing for the last 9 years, and remains active in the online classroom in addition to his duties as an associate dean.
+Craigie serves as senior associate dean at SNHU.
+He entered higher education administration 14 years ago, holding positions in admission, advising and campus leadership at his previous institution.
+He has taught writing for the last 11 years and remains active in the online classroom in addition to his duties as senior associate dean.

 Craigie is a speculative fiction writer who attempts to combine the compelling imagery of fantasy with the thoughtfulness and introspection of science fiction.
 His stories focus on complex characters that reflect our own human condition.
 His dedication to writing carries him forward in his own craft, his teaching and his duties as a dean.

-Joan F. Smith has an MFA in Creative Writing from Emerson College, and BA degrees in both English and social science from Providence College.
-Joan is a novelist published in fiction, nonfiction and poetry, with expertise in young adult and literary fiction.
+Joan F. Smith has an MFA in Creative Writing from Emerson College and bachelor’s degrees in English and social science from Providence College.
+Smith is published in fiction, nonfiction and poetry, with expertise in young adult and literary fiction.
+Her first novel, “The Half Orphan’s Handbook,” is forthcoming from Macmillan’s Imprint in 2021.

 In her work in higher education, she has been a key player in program development for SNHU’s online MFA in Creative Writing as well as the MA in English and Creative Writing.
 She has extensive experience in course design in the areas of writing craft, capstone and the best practices of online teaching.
 She was nominated for the Excellence in Teaching Award in 2015.